-In March 2018, Greenval established a Pricing Committee ("POC") which is mandated to support the Greenval Board, Risk Committee and any additional Committees in monitoring elements of pricing within Greenval.
+The Pricing Committee ("POC") is mandated to support the Greenval Board, Risk Committee and any additional Committees in monitoring elements of pricing within Greenval.
 It will ensure adequate and reasonable underwriting practices are in place and that pricing activities are consistent with applicable insurance accounting policies, actuarial standards of practice, regulatory requirements and other related policies.
 The POC is chaired by the Managing Director ("MD") and meets quarterly.